dReLU-family layers

 where $h^+ = \max(0, h)$ and $h^- = \min(0, h)$.
 The parameters $\gamma^+, \gamma^-$ control the curvature (precision) of the positive and negative sides independently, while $\theta^+, \theta^-$ control the location.

-In this example we visualize the distribution of dReLU units for different parameter combinations, showing how the asymmetric parameterization allows for a rich variety of distribution shapes.
+In this example we visualize the distribution of dReLU units for different parameter combinations, showing the family of asymmetric shapes also covered by the pReLU, xReLU, and nsReLU variants.

 First load the required packages.